Is it normal for a child to bite?

 Why do children bite?

-Children bite other people for different reasons, depending on their age.
+Children bite for different reasons, depending on their age.

-- After age 3, children may bite when they feel powerless or scared, such as when they are losing a fight or think they are going to be hurt by another person.
+After age 3, children usually bite when they feel powerless or scared, such as when they are losing a fight or think they are going to be hurt by another person.
 Children older than 3 who often bite other people need to be seen by a doctor.
 Biting that happens past age 3 or occurs frequently at any age may need treatment.

 When is a child most likely to bite another child?

 Biting occurs in a variety of situations, most often when many children are together, such as at day care.
 Most biting can be prevented when adults help children find better ways to express their feelings.